Frequently Asked Questions

 Please do not bring: everything you own, anything flammable, cooking appliances (oven toasters, air fryers, etc.), weapons, halogen lamps, space heaters, toaster ovens, microwave/refrigerator (already provided)

-Fall Quarter only: Students receive detailed information about Move-In and Welcome Week in late summer, be sure to check your SU email frequently for your appointment time.
+Fall Quarter only: Students receive detailed information about Move-In and Welcome Week in late summer, be sure to check your Seattle University email frequently for your appointment time.
+If you are moving in during Winter or Spring Quarters, you will receive a move-in date by email.

 During Fall Move-In week, the mall near the Bellarmine Turnaround (12th Ave. and Columbia St.) is open to new students and families to unload.